luketurner/tag-utility/README.md

 # Python Library Usage

 The `tag` utility can also be imported and used as a Python library.
-For now, this is considered a power-user mode and isn't fully documented, nor is the API versioned.

 Simple usage example: